oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 - By navigating a collection-valued navigation property (see rule: `entityColNavigationProperty`)
-- By invoking a function that returns a collection of entities (see rule: `entityColFunctionCall`)
+- By invoking a function import that returns a collection of entities (see rule: `entityColFunctionImportCall`)

 ::: example
 Example ##ex: function with parameters in resource path